-Having a mobile friendly website or even a hotel app, can have a direct impact on your guests’ overall satisfaction and it can further impact the rise of direct bookings.
-According to Skift*, 52% of millennial business travellers book a hotel via their mobile phones.
-It is a tough environment for Hoteliers to compete in.
+Having a mobile-friendly website or even a hotel app can have a direct impact on your guests’ overall satisfaction and it can further impact the rise of direct bookings.
+According to Hotels.com, over 40% of people globally have booked a hotel on a mobile device.
+It is a tough environment for hoteliers to compete in.
 As mobile usage has become an ever-present factor for guests when booking their accommodation.
-You need to update your mobile strategy to convince hotel guests to book their stay in your hotel, via their mobile phones.
+You need to update your mobile strategy to convince hotel guests to book their stay in your hotel via their mobile phones.

-Even though this seems like the most logical way to increase your number of mobile bookings, many hotels are still not mobile friendly.
+Even though this seems like the most logical way to increase your number of mobile bookings, many hotels are still not mobile-friendly.
 You must adapt your website format for mobile devices.
-There are two basics steps you need to take to make your website mobile friendly.
-First, you should check how mobile friendly your website already is.
-Many tools exist to check this, one of our favourites is Google’s tool.
-Secondly, You can also then make use of external tools to adapt your website to mobile.
-We recommend making use of external tools such as: WordPress Mobile Plugins, Bmobilized, Dudamobile or make use of a responsive web design.
+There are two basics steps you need to take to make your website mobile-friendly.
+First, you should check how mobile-friendly your website already is.
+Many tools exist to check this, one of our favourites is Google's tool.
+Secondly, you can also make use of responsive website design templates, such as Hotelchamp eCommerce, that will automatically optimise your website for all devices.

 In order to make your mobile website more attractive:

-– Include more detailed room information accompanied with high-resolution pictures, that is optimised for mobile phones.
+- Include more detailed room information accompanied with high-resolution pictures, that are optimised for mobile phones.

 - Offer mobile guests extra features such as booking rooms via text message or online concierge services.